SymfonyCasts/symfony7/sfcasts/many-to-many-foundry.md

 `DroidFactory::createMany(100)`.

 Below, set `droids` to `DroidFactory::randomRange(1, 5)`.
-This will assign anywhere between 1 to 5 random `droids` to each `Starship`.
+This will assign anywhere between 1 and 5 random `droids` to each `Starship`.

 ## The Magic of Symfony

 Maybe you noticed something: we're setting a `droids` property here, but in `Starship`, we do *not* have a `setDroids()` method!
-Normally, this would trigger an angry error message.
+Normally, this would trigger an angry error.
 But it *will* work!
 Foundry sees that we have an `addDroid()` method, and it calls *that* instead, one-by-one for each `Droid`.